Grubba27/pocket-ts/README.md

 TODO:

 - [ ] Better typings (I need more time reading the docs)
+- [ ] Add types to sqlite.json in a automated way (maybe an api can do that)
 - [ ] Better error handling
 - [ ] Make it more generic (tables with some diferent names or diferent casing may break)